For users who are comfortable with writing their own posterior

 sampler, it is required to instruct sampler stored using the reference

-class to write its state out as an R
+class to write its state out as an R object:

 Finally, we visualize the results.
 In the graph below, the estimated label of observations encircles the true labels, both of which are represented by point color.
 We see that, beyond the range of the observed data, the estimated functions regress towards each other and points start to be mislabeled.